-Firefighters responded to reports of a Noosaville restaurant fire on 2nd October 2018 as per the Sunshine Coast Daily.
+INITIAL REPORT: Firefighters responded to reports of a Noosaville restaurant fire on 2nd October 2018 according to Sunshine Coast Daily.

-Triple-0 calls were made with witnesses reporting smoke visible from a Gympie Terrace restaurant.
+Triple-0 calls were made with witnesses reporting smoke visible from Gympie Terrace restaurant.

-Initial reports are that the fire was at Samba Grill, but that location has not been confirmed by firefighters.
+Initial reports stated the fire was at Samba Grill but that location has not been confirmed by firefighters.

-Four fire crews were called to Gympie Terrace about 4.10pm, with initial reports that the blaze was at Samba Grill.
+Four fire crews were called to Gympie Terrace about 4.10 pm.
+Initial reports that the blaze was at Samba Grill.

-A Queensland Fire and Emergency Services spokeswoman said the fire was contained to the flue of the restaurant and was extinguished by 4.30pm.
+A Queensland Fire and Emergency Services spokeswoman said the fire was contained to the flue of the restaurant.
+It was extinguished by 4.30pm.

 One person is being assessed by paramedics.

 A Queensland Ambulance Service spokesman said no further information was available about their patient.